BackupTheBerlios/hjb-svn/trunk/docs/rst/session-objects.rst

 JMS Session objects are the actual java class instances used to send and receive messages by a JMS messaging application like HJB.
-They are created by a JMS Session instance.
+They are created by a JMS session.
 The four distinct JMS types are all supported by HJB; they are

 * `Message Consumers`_